ImCharlesY/Visual-Localization-and-Perception/TermProject/README.md

 pip install opencv-contrib-python==3.2.0.7
 ```

 If everything works well, you can run `python -m main.py -h` to display some help message.
-If you put some chessboard photos in `./chessboard_pattern` directory, then you can run `python -m main.py` without any other arguments for default to perform SFM on three photos with basename `gate` that I have put in `./raw_images` directory.
+If you put some chessboard photos in `./chessboard_pattern` directory, then you can run `python -m main.py --all` for default to perform Sfm on three photos with basename `gate` that I have put in `./raw_images` directory.

 ## 2. Detailed Documentation